jaleephd/morphogenetic-evolvable-hardware/README.md

 see: <https://forums.xilinx.com/t5/Virtex-Family-FPGAs/Where-can-I-find-JBits/td-p/746550>.
 The JBits library required Java JDK 1.2.2 and JRE.

-### Operating System Platform and Language Versions
+### Operating System Platform, Language and Library Versions

 The software was developed on Windows 2000 / XP, with Cygwin version 1.3.10 using:
 * Active Perl v5.6.1 built for MSWin32-x86-multi-thread